kris-geyer/pegLog/README.md

 # peg log
 Serverless location logging app that securely stores data.
 Primarily developed to assist with psychological research and behavioural science more generally.

 The app relies on the <a href="https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi">FuseLocationProvider</a> Application Programming Interface (API).
+This is referred to as an 'application' in the published paper.

 Reference: